Steps to Earning Substance Abuse Counselor Certification in Minnesota

 Bachelor’s Degrees

-Rochester Community and Technical College
+Rochester Community and Technical CollegeRochester Community and Technical College campus in Rochester, Minnesota

-Behavior, Education and Personal Services pathway
+Behavior, Education, and Personal Services pathway

 Accreditation: HLC